ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

     </a>
 </div>

-After we have set up the rooms we want to pick the `Integrations` option.
+After we have set up the rooms, we want to pick the `Integrations` option.
-If you have your Home Assistant installation correctly configured it probably will suggest some integrations based on the results of a network scan.
+If you have your Home Assistant installation correctly configured, it probably will suggest some integrations based on the results of a network scan.
 Click on the `Configure` option to add the integration, a wizard will guide you through the process.
-For the devices in your home that have not been automatically detected click the `Add Integration` button in the lower left corner and search for a device you have at home that might be supported.
+For the devices in your home that have not been automatically detected, click the `Add Integration` button in the lower left corner and search for a device you have at home that might be supported.
 Some often used integrations are:

 - Sonos (speakers)